GPUs

 The Bottom Line

 The RTX 5070 is the best GPU for most gamers in 2026.
-It delivers the performance, efficiency, and feature set that makes 1440p gaming at high-to-max settings effortless.
-If VRAM headroom is your top priority, the RX 9070 XT is the pick.
-And if you’re building on a budget, the RTX 5060 Ti 16GB at $389 is the smartest money on this list.
+It delivers the performance, efficiency, and feature set that makes 1440p gaming at high-to-max settings effortless, at a street price that’s genuinely competitive for the tier.
+If 16GB VRAM is your top priority and the current premium is acceptable, the RX 9070 XT makes its case.
+And for budget-first 1080p or entry 1440p builds, the RTX 5060 Ti 16GB at $429 is the smartest money on this list.